DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 relicensed under section 16201(3) of the code, MCL 333.16201, if the applicant satisfies

-the requirements of the code and the rules promulgated under the code, as well as all the
+the requirements of the code, the rules promulgated under the code, and all the following

 (a) Provides the required fee and a completed application on a form provided by the